matthew-ia/cayo/README.md

 **These other tools are _probably_ what you're looking for.
 It's recommended to look into these first.
 (But, if you have constraints they can't support, Cayo might be of help!)**

-- **Astro** is a web framework for building fast, content-focused websites.
+- **[Astro](https://astro.build/)** is a web framework for building fast, content-focused websites.
 Astro is the most similar to Cayo (in concept), and I recommend trying it out first before using Cayo.

-- **SvelteKit** is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
+- **[SvelteKit](https://kit.svelte.dev/)** is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
 Also has the power of Svelte & Vite.

-- **ElderJS** is an opinionated static site generator and web framework built with SEO in mind.
-The origin story of ElderJS is quite similar to Cayo's: a developer needed something tailored to their use case, so they decided to make it themselves.
-ElderJS includes a lot of cool features like "build hooks", and is also zero-JS first!
+- **[ElderJS](https://elderguide.com/tech/elderjs/)** is an opinionated static site generator and web framework built with SEO in mind.
+The origin story of ElderJS is quite similar to Cayo's: some developers needed something tailored to their use case, so they decided to make it themselves.
+ElderJS includes a lot of cool features like "build hooks", SEO as a priority, and is also zero-JS first!